• Home

 • Early Childhood & FASD: Infant and toddler presentations, early intervention, developmental considerations, and caregiver support

-• FASD Across the Lifespan: Adolescent and adult presentations, transition planning, supported decision-making
+• FASD Across the Lifespan: Adolescent and adult presentations, transition planning, and supported decision-making

 • Complex Trauma + FASD: Integrating attachment, dissociation, and polyvagal approaches